richardreiter/melo-merch/README.md

 - As a Shopper I can sort the products' list so that I can sort products by specific filters.
 - As a Shopper I can sort more than one category so that I can better tailor the filters to my needs.
 - As a Shopper I can search/query a product so that I can find a specific product easily.
+- As a Shopper I can see the result of my query so that I can find out if the shop stocks the product I'm looking for.
 - As a Shopper I can pick size/quantity of product when buying it so that I don't accidentally select the wrong size/quantity.
 - As a Shopper I can see the items in my cart so that I can have control over my spending.
 - As a Shopper I can update the amount of items in my cart so that I can make adjustments before checking out.
-- As a Shopper I can put my card details with ease so that I can quickly checkout.
+- As a Shopper I can input my card details with ease so that I can quickly checkout.
 - As a Shopper I can safely input my details so that my details are secure.
 - As a Shopper I can view my order and confirmation of the order after checking out so that I can double-check the order is correct.
-- As a Shopper I can get an email confirmation of my order so that I can keep for my records.
+- As a Shopper I can get an email confirmation of my order which I can keep for my records.
 - As a Site Admin I can add a product so that I can keep the inventory updated with new merch.
 - As a Site Admin I can update a product so that I can change the price/image/description/name.
 - As a Site Admin I can delete a product so that I can delete items which I no longer wish to sell.
-- As a Site User I can see a custom 404 page so that I'm not confused on why I didn't land on the page I had intended to.
+- As a Site User I can see a custom 404 page so that I'm not confused as to why I didn't land on the page I had intended to.
 - As a Shopper/Potential Shopper I can find a contact page so that I can easily contact the shop with any questions/concerns.
 - As a Shopper I can subscribe to a newsletter so that I can keep up to date with new collections, sales, discounts.
 - As a Shop Owner I can link a privacy policy so that shoppers know how their data is collected and processed.